automl/neps/docs/reference/search_algorithms/multifidelity_prior.md

 This section concerns optimizers that use both Multi-Fidelity and Priors.
 They combine the advantages and disadvantages of both methods to exploit all available information.
 For a detailed explanation of Multi-Fidelity and Priors, please refer [here](landing_page_algo.md).

+!!! tip "Interactive tutorial"

+    The Incorporating Expert Priors and Combining Strategies sections of the [Efficient Optimization tutorial](https://colab.research.google.com/github/automl/neps/blob/master/tutorials/3_efficiency_techniques.ipynb) run `PriorBand` on a search space with both priors and a fidelity.

 ## Optimizers using Multi-Fidelity and Priors

 ### 1 `PriorBand`